JohnnyFee/johnnyfee.github.io/source/_posts/2014-03-18-nodejs-express.md

 ### Handling POST submissions

-Unlike GET submissions, which can be processed right out of the box, we need to enable a built-in middleware named bodyParserbefore we can process POST submissions.
+Unlike GET submissions, which can be processed right out of the box, we need to enable a built-in middleware named `bodyParser` before we can process POST submissions.

 Load the bodyParser middleware before the routermiddleware to enable POST data handling:

     app.use(express.bodyParser());

-Although, the bodyParsermiddleware can be initialized without any parameters, it accepts an optional object with two options that can be used to configure file uploads:
+Although, the `bodyParser` middleware can be initialized without any parameters, it accepts an optional object with two options that can be used to configure file uploads:

 - keepExtensions Whether to include the file extension in temporary files.
 Defaults to false, so as not to overwrite a file with the same name.
 - uploadDir The location where temporary files should be uploaded.